Linuxfabrik/monitoring-plugins/check-plugins/disk-io/README.md

                         filesystem are considered by default; add `--include- unmounted` to also match raw, unmounted devices (multipath SAN volumes, raw LUNs).
 Default:
+  --no-match-severity {ok,warn,crit,unknown}
-  --top TOP             Number of top processes to list by I/O traffic.
-Use
-                        `--top=0` to disable.
-Default: 5
-  --warning WARN        WARN threshold for disk bandwidth saturation as a
+                        State to report when no item matches the filters and nothing is checked.
+Default: ok --top TOP             Number of top processes to list by I/O traffic.
+Use `--top=0` to disable.
+Default: 5 --warning WARN        WARN threshold for disk bandwidth saturation as a